flinker-app/docsfx/docs/ifc-viewer-architecture-and-data-protection.md

 - **Tenant ID** (for unique identification of your tenant)
 - **(Optional) User email address** (only if required for login/support)
-- **Anonymized usage and analytics data** (such as feature usage frequency—never any IFC content or project data)
+- **Anonymized usage and analytics data** (such as feature usage frequency.
+Never any IFC content or project data)

 **No project data, IFC file contents, or documentation are ever transmitted to Flinker.**